MattKim97/LeetCode/Interview/interview-prep-questions.md

     * facilitates continuous integration and deployment (CI/CD)
     * reduces technical debt
 * How does an `ArrayList<E>` collection type compare to an array?
-    *  Arrays fixed length, initialized on creation
+    * Arrays have a fixed length and length is initialized on creation
     * ArrayList dynamically resizes itself
     * Arrays are faster to access and have no overhead more memory efficient
     * ArrayList slightly slower, due to dynamic resizing and have a memory overhead because it requires internal bookkeeping to dynamically resize itself